• Skip to main content

 I place the round reed on top of the stakes as I work so that I can orient myself between each stitch.

 As you can see, I have the basket sitting on a towel.
-The towel absorbs excess moisture, but it also allows me to turn the basket so I can work the twine easily and not contort my body into weird positions.
+The towel absorbs excess moisture but allows me to turn the basket so I can work the twine efficiently and not contort my body into weird positions.

-It feels most natural to work from left to right if you’re right-handed.
+Working from left to right feels most natural if you’re right-handed.

 We fiber artists need to protect our hands, wrists, and shoulders.